-- Modeling importance Change in NWC is a key component to derive free cash flow and, in turn, debt pay down. - Financing importance Understanding "peak to trough" inter- and intra-months NWC trends to assess revolver facility size. - Valuation importance Calculated EV for a business typically contemplates a "normal level" of delivered NWC.
+- Modeling importance: Change in NWC is a key component to derive free cash flow and, in turn, debt pay-down. - Financing importance: Understanding "peak to trough" inter- and intra-month NWC trends to assess revolver facility size. - ▶ Valuation importance: Calculated enterprise value (EV) for a business typically contemplates a "normal level" of delivered NWC.
 Absent this concept, sellers could plunder corporate coffers between signing and closing through asset monetization and liability deferrals.

-NWC PEG overview
+NWC peg overview

-- Many SPAs include an adjustment for the difference between a predetermined target NWC and a closing NWC, which is called the NWC PEG. - Makes buyer whole, dollar for dollar, for any deviation in delivered NWC vs. "normal" level of NWC (contemplated in EV of target). - Locked box arrangements are becoming increasingly common.
+- Many sales and purchase agreements (SPAs) include an adjustment for the difference between a predetermined target NWC and a closing NWC, which is called the NWC peg. - Makes buyer whole, dollar for dollar, for any deviation in delivered NWC vs. "normal" level of NWC (contemplated in EV of target). - Locked box arrangements are becoming increasingly common.

-PEG example
+Peg example